Four (New Zealand TV channel): History

 The history of Four dates back to 1997 when TV3 decided to launch a second TV channel called TV4.
-TV4 was an entertainment network and screened a wide range of imported shows such as South Park, Beverly Hills 90210, Beavis and Butthead.
+TV4 was an entertainment network catering to the 15-39 demographic and screened a wide range of imported shows, mainly from Viacom's catalogue, such as South Park, Beverly Hills 90210, Beavis and Butt-Head.
 After 2000, new programming was scarce, with the infiltration of 1980's and 1990's repeats.
 On October 3, 2003, TV4 was replaced by music channel C4.

 On 6 February 2011, TV4 returned as Four.
-MediaWorks announced this in October 2010, and said that the new network would focus on children's programming during the day and in the evenings will screen a range of shows aimed at the 18- to 49-year-old audience.
+MediaWorks announced this in October 2010, and said the new network would focus on children's programming during the day and a range of shows aimed at the 18-to-49-year-old audience in the evening.
 The first programme to air on Four was The Simpsons episode "Elementary School Musical" (not coincidentally featuring New Zealand band Flight of the Conchords).

 At the end of 2012, Four began screening some new episodes of shows within seven days of the show being broadcasting in the United States under the Fast Four brand.
 Examples of shows include The Simpsons, Family Guy, Glee and How I Met Your Mother.
 New Zealand TV networks typically start screening most US television series around five months after the original release, usually first screening in late January or February at the end of the New Zealand summer, catching up to the US at the end of the season as all 22 episodes are broadcast week-after-week, not spread out over nine months as in the US.
 The transition of shows like Glee from TV3 to Four also lost the NZ On Air funding that is given to TV3 to get EIA-608 captions converted from source masters to the preferred Teletext format by TVNZ's Access Services.
 As New Zealand broadcasters are completely reliant on this process for program subtitling.

 Closure

 The final ever show to air on FOUR was The Biggest Loser.
 At 10:50 pm on Saturday 2 July 2016, the channel closed with Feist singing "1234" (the same Sesame Street song that was used to relaunch the channel back in February 2011); the channel then faded to black.

+After its closure, the replacement channel was not well-received by parents, who saw the removal of the early morning children's slot in favour of infomercials.
+A small number of programmes moved to TV3 and 3NOW, while Sesame Street was removed completely, later moving to competitor TVNZ 2.